jmh3434/java-precourse/Precourse Java.md

 Let's say we are searching for a coder, and we find this coder (this person is a Swift coder)...

+Notice the **implements** keyword.
+This is how we implement the methods from an interface!

 ```java
 class SwiftDeveloper implements WhoCanCode {
     @Override